aeonSolutions/PCB-Prototyping-Catalogue/README.md

 - Home appliances
 - Office appliances
-- Industrical and commercial tools, equipments, machienry and appliances.
+- Industrical and commercial tools, equipments, machinery and appliances.

 Contact-me on WhatsApp (+32 471 632 520) or email at mtpsilva@gmail.com for more info.